lightbend/cloudflow/cluster_scripts/README.md

   Same is true for AKS, you are free to create a cluster customized to your needs by either changing the values in `create-cluster-aks.sh`, using the [Azure Cloud Shell]([https://shell.azure.com](https://shell.azure.com/)), or the Azure CLI.

 - The `cloudflow` namespace
-The installer creates a namespace called `cloudflow` where all supporting components are installed.
-This restriction will be removed in the future.